googlearchive/apps-script-templates/sheets-import/README.md

 You can use this template to import data from pretty much any data source, be it external APIs or internal databases.
-Because integrating with external APIs is a frequent requirement, the **sheets-import** template is already configured with [OAuth2](https://github.com/googlesamples/apps-script-oauth2) for the external services which support it.
+Because integrating with external APIs is a frequent requirement, the **Sheets-Import** template is already configured with [OAuth2](https://github.com/googlesamples/apps-script-oauth2) for the external services which support it.
 Simply fill in the appropriate OAuth values and write a function to query your datasource.

 #### 3.1 Integrating with GitHub, as an Example

-As an example, here is how to configure the **sheets-import** template to pull Issues from GitHub based on a search term and ranking option.
+As an example, here is how to configure the **Sheets-Import** template to pull Issues from GitHub based on a search term and ranking option.

 **First, create a GitHub developer application.**